-In 2016, Brunel celebrates 50 years as a university.
+In 2016, Brunel celebrated 50 years as a university.
 However, our history can be traced back much further to 1798 through our predecessor colleges of Borough Road College, Maria Grey College, Shoreditch College and the West London Institute of Higher Education and as well as through Acton Technical College then Brunel College.
-Our rise since 1966 has been impressive and our reputation grows year on year.
-Now a university of 12,746 students – 3,309 students engaged in postgraduate and research study – our special approach is to combine academic rigour with the practical, entrepreneurial and imaginative approach pioneered by Isambard Kingdom Brunel.

-Brunel University London is responsible for the academic standards and quality of the education that it provides which is consistent with the Framework for Higher Education Qualifications in England, Wales and Northern Ireland (FHEQ), an important national reference point for providers of UK university degrees
+Brunel University London is responsible for the academic standards and quality of the education that it provides which is consistent with the Framework for Higher Education Qualifications in England.

 - The university is now ranked 23rd globally (5th in the UK) for its ‘International Outlook,’ up to five places last year.

 - Overall the university sits comfortably within the world’s top 400 universities.

 - The results of REF 2014 lift Brunel to 33rd among the UK’s universities for research power – a ranking that combines the university’s average research quality rating by several submissions – up from 37th in 2008.